kevinkorrol/Inbank2026/README.md

 ## What is one thing you would improve about the take home assignment and how would you improve it?

-The Issue:
-The current requirement to "maximize the sum" creates a misalignment with user intent.
+The current requirement to "maximize the sum" is not very user friendly.
 If a user in Segment 1 (credit_modifier = 100) requests €2000 for 12 months, the engine's "Maximum Sum" logic forces a leap to €6000 for 60 months.
 This is a 300% increase in debt and a 500% increase in time commitment—conditions a typical short-term borrower would likely reject.

 The Solution:
 I would improve the engine to provide multiple choices with different conditions.
 Instead of a single "Global Max" result, the API should return:

-The "Request-Match" Offer: The highest amount possible within the requested period (even if below the €2000 floor, for example €1200 over 12 months, provided the bank is willing to lower that limit).
+- The "Request-Match" Offer: The highest amount possible within the requested period (even if below the €2000 floor, for example €1200 over 12 months, provided the bank is willing to lower that limit).

-The "Minimum-Threshold" Offer: The shortest possible period extension required to reach the €2000 minimum (for example €2000 over 20 months).
+- The "Minimum-Threshold" Offer: The shortest possible period extension required to reach the €2000 minimum (for example €2000 over 20 months).

-The "Max-Capacity" Offer: The absolute maximum the bank is willing to lend (for example €6000 over 60 months).
+- The "Max-Capacity" Offer: The absolute maximum the bank is willing to lend (for example €6000 over 60 months).

-That way, there is a much bigger chance of the client picking one of the options instead of rejecting the offer.
+- That way, there is a much bigger chance of the client picking one of the options instead of rejecting the offer.

 One further optimization would be a 'Shortest-Period' option.
 If a user qualifies for the maximum cap (€10000) at their requested period, the engine could automatically suggest the shortest possible period that still yields that €10000, saving the customer months of interest while maintaining the maximum loan sum.
-That means if the customer could get a 10000€ loan for both a 34 month and a 60 month period, the calculator should include both options and everything in between.
+That means if the customer could get a 10000€ loan for (for example) both a 34 month and a 60 month period, the calculator should include both options and everything in between.
 Right now, the application only offers the longest period possible.

 ## What I would improve about my application?

-For the next steps, I would create custom Error classes and improve logging to include some information about the requests, but not the clients ID, it would not be smart to log it due to privacy concerns.
+For the next steps, I would create custom Exception classes and improve logging to include some information about the requests, but not the clients ID, it would not be smart to log it due to privacy concerns.
 The application also has no database at the moment, so the approved and denied requests are not saved anywhere.
 I could also implement load testing to determine the service's maximum throughput and ensure the application remains stable and responsive under high volumes of simultaneous requests